anveshmuppeda/kubernetes/docs/eks-guides/012-eks-s3-csi-driver.md

 ## Implementation Steps

+> **Note:**
+> Use this CloudFormation template `./cloudformation/eks-s3-driver-setup.yaml`
+> to create an EKS cluster including the Mountpoint S3 CSI Driver setup.

 ### Step 1: Create IAM Role and Service Account

 The Mountpoint S3 CSI driver requires specific IAM permissions to interact with S3 buckets.
 Create an IAM role with the necessary permissions: